 Waxing and tuning skis or touring skis

-Ensure that at the beginning of the season, you wax and possibly tune your winter sports equipment.
-In any case, we recommend waxing and tuning your skis at least once a year to keep the equipment in top condition.
-You can do this yourself or have it done by a ski service company.
+Be sure to wax and possibly sharpen your winter sports equipment at the beginning of the season.
+Our advice is to wax and sharpen your skis at least once a year to keep the material in top condition.
+You can have this done by a ski service company, but of course you can also do it yourself.

 How often should you wax your skis?